-Conditional forms fields allow you to show fields in a form based on what values the form submitter has chosen for previous fields.
-Because the fields with conditions are hidden until the conditions are met, those filling out your form will not be presented with unnecessary fields and can complete the form more quickly.
-If you have many forms that are similar to each other for different teams or different stages in your process, you could use conditional form fields to create one form that adapts to each selected team or stage.
+Conditional form fields allow you to show fields in a form view based on the form submitter's values for previous fields.
+Fields with conditions are hidden until those conditions are met, meaning that those filling out your form will not be presented with unnecessary fields so they can complete the form more quickly.
+If you have many similar forms for different teams or stages in your process, you could use conditional form fields to create one form that adapts to each selected team or project stage.

 To add conditions to a form field, click on the field to view the display settings.
 The "Show field only when conditions are met" option will be toggled off by default.

-A field can only be used as a condition if it comes before the field you are configuring with the condition.
+NOTEA field can only be used in a condition if it comes before the field you are configuring with the condition.

-When a conditional form field is required, it is hidden by default until its condition is met.
-Once its condition is met, the form will still require it to be filled for submission.
+Note that if a conditional form field is required, it is hidden by default until its condition is met.
+Once its condition is met, the form will still require that field to be filled out before allowing the form's submission.

-A field may be invalid because of any of the following.
+A field may be invalid because of any of the following reasons:

-1. One of the field's conditions depends on a field that appears after itself.
+- One of the field's conditions depends on a field that appears after itself on the form.
 This may occur if you change the field order in the form.

-When a field has invalid conditions, the conditions will be ignored, and the field will be visible on the form.
+When a field has invalid conditions, the form will ignore the conditions, and the field will be visible on the form.